josaurus/Cartography-of-Centuries/README.md

 # Cartography-of-Centuries
 This repository exhibits a not-at-all-insurmountable ambition to document human history cartographically.
-In so doing, this site will contain much art, fun facts, and sited sources.
+In so doing, this site will contain much art, fun facts, and cited sources.
 (Suggestions for events / topics welcome)